Ramani Durvasula: Personal life

-Durvasula, who has a sister, moved to Los Angeles in 1991.
-On August 31, 1996, she married Charles H. Hinkin, a Professor-in-Residence in the Department of Psychiatry and Biobehavioral Sciences at UCLA School of Medicine.
+Dr. Ramani moved to Los Angeles in 1991.
+On August 31, 1996, she became a Professor-in-Residence in the Department of Psychiatry and Biobehavioral Sciences at UCLA School of Medicine.
 The couple had two daughters, but separated in 2008 and divorced the following year.
 After the divorce, Durvasula raised their daughters on her own.

 She is in an on-and-off relationship with Richard Wearn.

 In an interview discussing contraception, Durvasula said that she began struggling with her weight in her mid-20s.
 After having children, the pressure of juggling her career and personal life led her to find "comfort" in food.
 She faced unkindness from the other mothers at her daughters' school, who were mostly slim.
 When preparing for a wedding, she found that none of the saris her mother had brought from India fit her.
 Determined to lose weight, she began to go on daily walks and eat smaller portions.
 Within just over a year, she lost 32.5 kg.

 In an interview with Steven Bartlett, she disclosed that she was sexually assaulted and later stalked while at university, an ordeal that ultimately led her to leave the university.